gschmutz/bigdata-spark-workshop/10-data-ingestion-with-nifi/README.md

 Click **Apply** to close the window.

-The `GetFile` processor still shows the yellow marker, this is because the out-going relationship is neither used nor terminated.
+The `GetFile` processor still shows the yellow marker.
+This is because the outgoing relationship is neither used nor terminated.
 Of course we want to use it, but for that we first need another Processor to store the data in S3 object storage.

 ### Adding a `PutS3Object` Processor